 Welcome to the third challenge of our 2018 program “New Me.
 Safe Me”, which is designed to provide you with the resources and tools focused on 6 key areas that will help you stay safer on and off the job.

 The first and most important of these is the importance of physical fitness.
 Making time in your daily schedule for exercise, including stretching, will not only keep you healthy but it will prevent strains, sprains as well as help to reduce stress and fatigue.

 With 1 in every 5 workers being sleep deprived and 54 percent of them being more likely to experience stress in their job, incorporating daily exercise produces endorphins, which are the chemicals in the brain that act as natural painkillers, improving your ability to sleep and ultimately minimizing fatigue.

-Download the flyer now for a 9-step stretch program to help reduce injuries, minimize stress and fatigue!
+View below the 9-step stretch program to help reduce injuries, minimize stress and fatigue!

 A healthy body helps protect you from injuries on the job as well as decreases the negative impacts of sleeplessness.